-- · All bills must be paid in U.S. currency. - Yale does not accept credit or debit cards for Student Account payments. - Payments should not be made to a Student Account that are in excess of the balance due (net of pending financial aid credits).
+- · All bills must be paid in U.S. currency. - Yale does not accept credit or debit cards for Student Account payments. - Payments made to a Student Account in excess of the balance due (net of pending financial aid credits) are not allowed on the Student Account.
 Yale reserves the right to return any overpayments.